Spirit of place /

-This project began in 2018 as an outgrowth of Natural Neighbors, and is still in an early stage.
-Progress will be reported on this page.
+This project began in 2018 as an outgrowth of Natural Neighbors and is still in an early stage.
+Progress will be reported here.

 Here's the idea: If people understand the place where they live, they are more likely to want to protect its identity, heritage, and quality of life.
 One effective way of promoting such understanding is to depict the spirit of a place by drawing on the positive values represented in its history and environment.

 Spirit of place: The concept